 Aroostook County Man Pleads Guilty to Federal Drug Charge

-BANGOR, Maine: An Aroostook County man pleaded guilty yesterday in federal court to conspiring to distribute and possess with intent to distribute methamphetamine, Acting U.S. Attorney Donald E. Clark announced.
+BANGOR, Maine: A Presque Isle man pleaded guilty in federal court today to conspiring to distribute and possess with intent to distribute methamphetamine, U.S. Attorney Halsey B. Frank announced.

 According to court records, between approximately July 2018 and May 2019, members of the conspiracy obtained methamphetamine in western and southern states from sources in Mexico.
-Zane Willhide, 24, and his co-conspirators then distributed the drugs in Aroostook County and other parts of central and northern Maine.
+Conspirators distributed the drugs in Aroostook County and other parts of central and northern Maine.
+Michael Deveau, 35, traveled with co-conspirators on one such trip to Georgia to obtain methamphetamine and transport it back to Maine.

-Willhide faces between 10 years and life in prison and a fine of up to $10 million.
-He also faces between five years and a lifetime of supervised release.
+Deveau faces up to 20 years in prison and a fine of up to $1 million.
+He also faces between three years and a lifetime of supervised release.
 He will be sentenced after the completion of a presentence investigation report by the U.S. Probation Office.
-A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

 The U.S. Drug Enforcement Administration, Homeland Security Investigations and the Maine Drug Enforcement Agency investigated this case with the assistance of multiple state and local law enforcement agencies.